jshawndunn/QuoteMyQuote/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. Finished Game.
-2. RESPONSE
+2. Bug search.
-3. RESPONSE
+3. Nope.

 # Friday
 - [x] What did you achieve yesterday?